psambath/terraform_training/Day3/data_conditions.md

 Duration: 15 minutes

 So far, we've already used arguments to configure your resources.
 These arguments are used by the provider to specify things like the AMI to use, and the type of instance to provision.
 Terraform also supports the ability to look up information through the use of `data` resources.

 For instance, it's not uncommon to need to query the value of an AMI type within a regions for an EC2 instance.
 AMIs are specific to each region therefore it is often more vaulable to query for this value rather then specifying it in a variable.
 This is where the use of a `data` resource block within HCL is convienent.
 To expand on this process we will also introduce the Conditional Expression, allowing us to determine if we want to pull a Linux or Windows image.

 - Task 1: Query the AMI Image for Ubuntu and Windows using a Terraform `data` resource.
 - Task 2: Look at the returned value of the data resources using a `terraform state list` and `terraform show` command.
 - Task 3: Leverage Terraform's interpolation to specify the AMI for our `aws_instance`
 - Task 4: Use Terraform conditional operators to determine the image/operating system of our `aws_instance`
+- Task 5: Change the OS type for the server by changing the `server_os` variable.

 ## Task 1: Query the AMI Image for Ubuntu and Windows using a Terraform `data` resource.